Atlas Model Railroad Company, Inc. makes scale models in N

 highly-detailed track systems and complete sets.
 James J. Weaver (1950 - 2011) was the executive

-vice-president of Atlas O, LLC, and is recognized as the co-founder of that organization.
+vice-president of Atlas O, LLC, and is recognized as the co-founder, along with Tom Haedrich, of that organization.
 He spent 15 years with Atlas,

 starting in August of 1996 and he worked until the week of his passing.
 While Jim had been responsible for the production